IainMcManus/iOSCoreLibrary/README.md

 	// Returns an NSDate for 1 week after the provided date NSDate* nextWeek = [currentDate nextWeek];

+	// Returns an NSDate for the day before the provided day NSDate* previousDay = [currentDate previousDay];

+	// Returns an NSDate for the day after the provided date NSDate* nextDay = [currentDate nextDay];

 	// Returns an NSDate for 1 month before the provided date
 	// The day component will be clamped to lie within the valid range for that month NSDate* previousMonth = [currentDate previousMonth];